martinrhoads/frm/README.md

 Although FRM is great, it's not perfect.
 Here are some things that we already know about:

+* can only create new repositories (merging into existing repos comming soon;)
 * currently only works for natty (soon to be fixed)
 * currently only works for debian packages (would be pretty easy to add support for rpm /me thinks. holler if u want)
 * shells out to gpg (could not find a decent ruby solution to create detached signatures. plz holler if u know one!)